-STATE OF MINNESOTA COUNTY OF ANOKA
+STATE OF MINNESOTA) {SS} COUNTY OF ANOKA

-Karen Nelson being duly sworn on an oath, states or affirms that he/she is the Publisher's Designated Agent of the newspaper(s) known and has full knowledge of the facts stated
+Karen Nelson being duly sworn on an oath, states or affirms that he/she is the Publisher's Designated Agent of the newspaper(s) known as:

 BSLP Col Hght Frid Life

 - (A) The newspaper has complied with all of the requirements constituting qualification as a qualified newspaper as provided by Minn.
 Stat. §331A.02. - (B) This Public Notice was printed and published in said newspaper(s) once each week, for 1 successive week(s); the first insertion being on 07/16/2021 and the last insertion being on 07/16/2021.